jonludlam/richmdx/duniverse/dune_/doc/concepts.rst

     # 1 "<source file name>"

 Most languages recognize such lines and update their current location to report errors in the original file rather than the copy.
-This is important beause the copy exists only under the ``_build`` directory, and in order for editors to jump to errors when parsing the output of the build system, errors must point to files that exist in the source tree.
+This is important because the copy exists only under the ``_build`` directory, and in order for editors to jump to errors when parsing the output of the build system, errors must point to files that exist in the source tree.
 In the beta versions of Dune, ``copy#`` was